-Figure 2.1.1 – The Graduate School links the three research fields of the host university
+Figure 2.1.1 – The graduate school links the three research fields of the host university

-teaching and research.
+The historical development of the university resulted in a highly interdisciplinary structure, both in teaching and in research.
 Computer science grew out of a medical informatics institute, and the molecular and computational life science programmes grew out of the preclinical studies in medicine combined with courses in computer science and mathematics.
 Due to this development there is tight integration and strong cooperation among the three thematic columns of the university.

-The Graduate School has two main programmes (figure 2.1.2).
-Each of the two programmes of the school has set up research areas called branches.
-Two such branches (one for each programme) were specified in detail in the initial proposal in 2007.
-The first branch addressed computational methods in neurotechnology, navigation and robotics.
-The second branch addressed computational methods in structural biology and cell biology / physiology.
+The graduate school has two main programmes: (1) computational methods in clinical medicine and (2) computational methods in life sciences, see Figure 2.1.2.
+Each of the two programmes of the school has set up research areas called “branches”.
+One branch for each programme was specified in detail in the initial proposal in 2007.
+The first addresses computational methods in neurotechnology, navigation and robotics.
+The second addresses computational methods in structural biology and cell biology / physiology.
+During the first funding phase of the graduate school, structured PhD programmes were set up whose curricula and research topics come from the two initial branches.